What are ground truth labels?

 How do we get data quality right

 Annotation quality is paramount in autonomous driving to get as close to ‘ground truth’ as possible.
-By combining algorithms, workflow checks and the trained eye of Quality Assurance experts, understand.ai delivers ground quality annotations to autonomous driving companies all over the world.
+By combining algorithms, workflow checks and the trained eye of Quality Assurance experts, understand.ai delivers ground quality annotations for autonomous driving companies all over the world.
 Would you like to know in detail how understand.ai secures data quality?
 Reach out to us!

 Georgi Urumov, Deep Learning engineer, technical writer, entrepreneur for understand.ai